0640 Quality Scores¶

 Quality scores describe how well the data values, typically in a data field, conform to a specification.

-A data field can have multiple quality scores associated to it, for different types of problems.
+A schema attribute can have multiple quality scores associated to it, for different types of problems.
 Examples of quality problem types include:

 - Data class violations